asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 = Transformations of manifolds

+This section is based on @smooth-manifolds-lee, @riemannian-manifolds-lee and
+@carroll2003spacetime.

 In order to study the symmetries of our spacetime one has to first understand how to make a transformation.

 First will start by defining a smooth transformation between manifolds $M, N$ as